Skip to content

 • Vacancy - Missing parent atom

-• Self-interstitial atom - A parent atom entered into an interstitial site
+• Self-interstitial atom - A self atom entered into an interstitial site

 • Interstitial impurity atom - A foreign atom entered into an interstitial site